 For the adults watching it was an event, a real performance, and a celebration of all that is possible when parents and teachers read to children.

 Mary’s four-year-old classmate Jon was amazed.
 It had not occurred to him that a poem could exist apart from a book, or that song and poetry could be shared so wonderfully with friends.
 Sitting in the front row of Mary’s audience, Jon was mesmerized.

 The same day Mary recited The Swing, Jon whispered in his teacher’s ear, “I want to recite my poem for you.
 Just you.”

 His teacher tilted her head closer to Jon’s mouth, smiling as she listened.
 “I’ve never heard that poem before,” she said.

 “I wrote it in my head,” Jon said, “for a long time.”
-He was sincere, earnest, as honest as a four year old can be with his teacher.
+He was sincere, earnest, and as honest as a four-year-old can be with his teacher.

 Jon was an unlikely poet.
 He was not yet writing independently.
 His weak fine motor skills and short attention span were, in fact, an area of some concern.
 “May I write the words of your poem on paper?” his teacher asked, “so you can share your poem with your family and other people who are not with us.”

 Jon was elated.
 His eyes sparkled.
 His smile was immediate and radiant.
 He sat in his wooden chair with his pudgy hands clasped studiously on the table in front of him.
 His teacher sat beside him, listened again, and wrote.
 Even when she asked him to repeat, the words of Jon’s poem never varied.
 A poem clearly existed, complete, in Jon’s mind.

 How it shines on me